top of page

 Psychotherapy Training

 I graduated with a master's degree in dance movement psychotherapy at Goldsmiths, University of London (2013-2015).
-I also completed the Somatic Body Mapping Mentorship under Annette Schwalbe (UKRDMP, UKCP) in 2019 and became a somatic Body Mapping practitioner.
-I offered somatic body mapping sessions to young refugees in England.
-In Adelaide, I am offering seasonal intensives.
+I also completed the Somatic Body Mapping Mentorship under Annette Schwalbe (UKRDMP, UKCP) in 2018 and became a somatic Body Mapping practitioner.
 In 2022, I completed a PACFA-accredited advanced course in supervision.

 The Path to Psychotherapy Work